 SUTA tax example

-You will most likely file and pay state unemployment taxes quarterly.
-You will need to fill out your state’s quarterly return, which reports employee wages to the state unemployment tax office.
+Fill out your state’s return that reports employee wages to the state unemployment tax office.